 Vincent J. Quatrini, Jr., founding partner of Quatrinini Rafferty law firm, has been appointed to serve on Pennsylvania Attorney General-elect Josh Shapiro’s Personnel and Planning Task Force.
 Mr. Quatrini will serve alongside 18 other distinguished Pennsylvania leaders to identify and interview prospective candidates for high-level positions in Shapiro’s new administration.
 The team will work diligently…

 Super Lawyers lists include attorneys from all 50 states and Washington D.C., and a range of more than 70 practice areas.
-Each candidate is nominated by peers and evaluated using 12 indicators of professional achievement.
-Rising Stars selections are 40 years of age or younger, or have been in practice less than 10 years.
-Only…
+To learn more about our firm, the attorneys who received this recognition, and the legal services we provide, visit our Firm Overview page.
+Each candidate is nominated by peers and evaluated using 12 indicators…

 In 1976, Massachusetts was the first states to declare a special week to recognize adoptions and the number of states declaring a special day increased until National Adoption Month was recognized in 1990.
 Our local Westmoreland County Commissioners proclaimed November 20, 2015, as National Adoption Day in Westmoreland County.
 While many areas of the law…

 Did you see Michael Quatrini on WTAE last night?
 MQ was interviewed regarding the difficult process of obtaining Veterans Disability Compensation benefits for Agent Orange exposure.
-Thank you to WTAE investigative reporter Bofta Yimam for shedding light onto the struggle that veterans’ and their widows’ face with the Veterans Administration.
-VIDEO: Watch Bofta Yimam’s…
+To learn more about how our firm assists veterans with VA disability claims, visit our Veterans’ Disability practice area.
+Thank you to WTAE investigative reporter Bofta Yimam for shedding…

 April is designated as a month when we concentrate on awareness of the dangers of distracted driving.
 This message is not just for teenagers!
-Many drivers over 18 years of age dismiss warnings about distracted driving as something that is not about them.
-The fact is that distracted driving is a problem for drivers of…
+If you’ve been injured in a crash caused by distracted driving, our Car Accidents practice area explains how we can help you pursue compensation.
+Many drivers over 18 years of age…

 Dr. Safdar Chaudhary of S’eclairer is hosting a Lifestyle Medicine Conference.
 The conference will be held on May 1st at Chestnut Ridge Inn on the Green in Blairsville.
 Attorneys Vincent Quatrini, Michael Quatrini, and Brian Bronson are among the featured speakers.
 Vince, Michael, and Brian are discussing the issues that confront individuals with physical or…

 The Pennsylvania School Boards Association (PSBA) recently presented its Spring Legal Roundup in Greensburg, PA, and Attorney Joyce Novotny-Prettiman, who is an associate at QuatriniRafferty, was a co-presenter again in 2015.
-This continuing legal education seminar is presented yearly in an effort to keep local educators up to date on recent legal developments in the…
+To learn more about our work in employment and education-related legal matters, visit our Labor Law practice area.
+This continuing legal education seminar is…

 Imagínese que usted ha ido al supermercado.
 Después de hecha la compra, nota que su recibo muestra una caja de cereal extra.
 Regresa dos semanas después, compra los mismos artículos y esta vez le han cobrado por unos caramelos que no compró.
 Imagínese ahora que esto sucede cada dos semanas, cuando usted va al supermercado.…